tom-seddon/b2/doc/Overview.md

 lucky...

-To make it easy to paste text in from modern applications, newlines (`CR LF`, `LF CR`, `LF`) are translated into `CR` (ASCII 13), and £ is translated into BBC-style £ (ASCII 95).
-ASCII characters between 32 and 126 are passed on as-is.
+To make it easy to paste text in from modern applications, newlines (`CR LF`, `LF CR`, `LF`) are translated into `CR` (ASCII 13).

+`£` is automatically translated into BBC-style £ (ASCII 96).

+The Mode 7 characters produced by the `Translate Mode 7 chars` will automatically be translated into the corresponding BBC chars, so the data will round trip correctly.

-Other characters are not currently supported.
+Other non-ASCII characters are not currently supported.

-## Copy to clipboard

-Copy text output using `OSWRCH Copy Text`.
-This works a bit like `*SPOOL`, in that once activated it captures anything printed via `OSWRCH` until deactivated.

-It's explicitly described as `Copy Text`, because it strips out VDU control codes and normalizes line endings.
-You stand a good chance of being able to paste the result into a word processor or text editor or what have you.

 ## Printer